Whatever your experience or interest, as little as one day a month can make a difference.

 Our Board of Trustees serves as the governing body to everything One25 does.
 Our Trustees discuss and make decisions on our activities, take responsibility for shaping One25 and ensure we are well run and reach our goals for the benefit of the women who we support.
 Read more on our Trustees information page.

 This is the process that we follow:

 Meet us!
 Book a place on our next information evening on Thursday 12 September 2019 by emailing Amelia.
 This is an opportunity to find out more about how we work and the different roles available.

 Apply.
 Potential volunteers are then invited to submit an application form which is an opportunity for them to tell us about themselves and what skills they have to offer.

 Interview.
 This is an informal interview for us to get to know the volunteer personally and ensure we find the right role for them.

 Induction.
-If they are applying for a front line role, they will be invited to a full-day induction training.
+If they are applying for a front line role, they will be invited to a full-day induction training on Thursday 31 October 2019.
 Here they will get to meet other volunteers and learn more about their role.

 Your first day as a One25 volunteer!

 Before attending an information evening, please read our Volunteer Policy, Christian Ethos paper and Equality and Diversity Policy below.